AayushMali/100_Days_Of_Code/README.md

-100 Days of Code Challenge
+# 100 Days of Code Challenge

-Welcome to my 100 Days of Code journey!
-This repo tracks my daily progress as I improve my Web Development and Python skills.
+Welcome to my **100 Days of Code** journey!
+This repository tracks my daily progress as I improve my **Web Development** and **Python** skills.
+I’ll be documenting my learning, projects, and challenges throughout the next 100 days.

-🚀 What is 100 Days of Code?
+## 🚀 What is 100 Days of Code?

-It’s a challenge to code for 1 hour every day for 100 days.
-Throughout this journey, I’ll be tackling coding problems, building projects, and diving deeper into web and Python development.
+The **100 Days of Code** challenge is a commitment to code for **1 hour every day for 100 consecutive days**.
+The goal is to build consistency and improve coding skills.
+I’ll be working on solving problems, building projects, and learning new concepts each day.

-🎯 Goals:
+## 🎯 Goals

-Web Dev: Master advanced JS, React, Express, and full-stack development.
+- **Web Development**: Master advanced JavaScript, React, Express, full-stack development.
-Python: Strengthen Python fundamentals, build backend apps, and work on data projects.
+- **Python**: Deepen understanding of Python, build backend apps, work on data manipulation and automation projects.

-📝 Plan:
+## 📝 Plan

-Days 1-10: Refactor and improve existing projects on GitHub.
+- **Days 1-10**: Refactor existing GitHub projects.
+Focus on improving code quality and adding new features.
-Days 11-30: Dive into advanced topics (React hooks, Express.js, MongoDB).
+- **Days 11-30**: Explore advanced JavaScript topics (React hooks, state management) and strengthen backend knowledge (Express.js, MongoDB).
-Days 31-50: Build full-stack apps and explore Python frameworks (Flask/Django).
+- **Days 31-50**: Build full-stack apps (React + Express) and learn Flask/Django for Python backend development.
-Days 51-70: Contribute to open-source and work on personal projects.
+- **Days 51-70**: Contribute to open-source projects and build personal projects.
-Days 71-100: Deep dive into new tools, build a final project, and deploy.
+- **Days 71-100**: Experiment with new technologies (e.g., Docker, GraphQL) and work on a final full-stack project.

-📈 Progress:
+## 📈 Progress Tracking

-Each day, I'll document the task I worked on, what I learned, and my project updates.
+Each day, I will:
+- Complete a coding task or project.
+- Share a brief summary of what I worked on.
+- Push daily updates and challenges to this repository.

+## 🔗 Feel free to join the challenge!

-Feel free to follow along and contribute to this coding adventure!
+Feel free to follow along with my progress or join the **100 Days of Code** challenge yourself!

+---

+**Let's Code! 🚀**